Richard Ball (Australian politician): Political career

 In November 1916 Ball was appointed Secretary for Public Works and Minister for Railways in the second Holman ministry.
 He was briefly Minister for Agriculture in the second Fuller ministry from April to June 1922 before resuming his old position as Secretary for Public Works, Minister for Railways and assuming additional responsibilities for State Industrial Enterprises and Housing, in which he served until the government's defeat in 1925.
-He was responsible for passing through Parliament the Act authorising the construction of the Sydney Harbour Bridge, and signed the contract for its erection.
+He was responsible for passing through Parliament the Act authorising the construction of the Sydney Harbour Bridge, and signing the contract for its erection.
 In 1927 he was appointed Minister for Lands in the Bavin ministry.

 Personal life and death

 On 6 May 1880 Ball married Esther Arnold, with whom he had four children.
 Ester died on 27 August 1920 (aged 63).
-On 26 January 1926 he had married Lillie May Hume.
+On 26 January 1926 he married Lillie May Hume.